ZJandour/stranky-restaurace/README.md

-# Steps to run the app
+# Steps to open
--Steps to run the app.
+- Steps to run the app.
--Clone the repo.
+- Clone the repo.
--Open repo.
+- Open repo.
--To view the website, right-click on the index and select open to live server.
+- To view the website, right-click on the index and select open to live server.

 # Page preview